martynasmuizys/dcrp-yt/README.md

 ## TODO
 - See if it is possible to have dynamic images (from URL).
 - Remove regex functionality.
 Replace it with UI to add playlists or something.
-- Figure out a way to change ActivityType (if its even possible)

 ## Another note
 Bing bong.